albauer-priv/arduino-carb-sync/README.md

 ![prototype](/doc/20221211_110721.jpg)

-The display has an indicator for the high pressure side (triangle) and show a smoothed average reading for MAP (kPa) and ADC values.
+The display has an indicator for the high pressure side (triangle) and shows a smoothed average reading for MAP (kPa) and ADC values.

 ![display](/doc/20221211_110739.jpg)

 ### learnings

 The limiting factor using the nano is not sampling rate.
-Without freerunning mode for ADC reading it samples around 1,000 samples per second for each cylinder (I have two) while updating the display twice a second.
+Without freerunning mode for ADC reading, it samples around 1,000 samples per second for each cylinder (I have two) while updating the display twice a second.

 The limiting factor is the needed time and compute power for display updating.

 ## next steps, bucket list
+- [x] auto scaling of display/ side indicator
 - [] calibration of sensors at start
 - [] documentation
 - [] testing